 - 6 cm cinnamon stick

-- 3 cm fresh ginger peeled and finely chopped
+- 3 cm ginger peeled and finely chopped

 - 6 cloves garlic peeled and finely chopped